 Tonbridge School in Kent (£32,823) tops the list with Winchester College (£32,700); Eton College in Berkshire (£32,067); Sevenoaks School in Sevenoaks (£32,175) and Charterhouse in Godalming, Surrey (£31,680) not very far behind.
 Boys’ school have always been more expensive than girls’, a relic from the days when boys’ education was considered more important than girls’.

 It is possible to spend serious money on girls, but there are no all-girls’ schools in the top ten most expensive schools.
 (Cheltenham Ladies College has fees of £29,421).
 Charterhouse takes girls in the sixth-form.
 For social connections, there is Marlborough College in Wiltshire, (£31,350) a co-educational school that boasts Kate Middleton, the Duchess of Cambridge, among its former pupils.

 The other co-educational schools in the list include Sevenoaks School in Sevenoaks, Kent, which has large numbers doing the International Baccalaureate (IB).
 It charges new arrivals in the sixth form £32,121, but lower down the school the fees are £29,610.
-Other options are Wellington College in Crowthorne, Berkshire (£31,500).
-It has only been co-educational since the Dr Anthony Seldon took over as headmaster and is around two-thirds boys.
+Other options are Wellington College in Crowthorne, Berkshire (£31,500). language translate It has only been co-educational since the Dr Anthony Seldon took over as headmaster and is around two-thirds boys.